mdpopescu/public/Licensing/readme.md

 Name   | Description
 ------ | -----------
-Days   | The total number of days (defaults to unlimited) Runs   | The total number of runs (defaults to unlimited)
+Days   | The total number of days (-1 means unlimited) Runs   | The total number of runs (-1 means unlimited)

 If any of these conditions is met the trial expires - the validity check returns false.